 Add Some Shine

 Choose your metallic accent based on your color scheme: Silver for cooler colors and copper or gold for warmer hues.
 Add glitz and glam by using metallic candle holders, napkin rings or copper mugs (Moscow Mules, anyone?).
 Incorporating metallic flatware, like a gold cutlery set, is an easy way to make your Thanksgiving table decor shine.

 Create a Cute Centerpiece

 There’s nothing wrong with using your everyday dishes for the holidays.
 But you can add a special touch with a colorful napkin, placemat or plate decoration.
 A personalized plate topper instantly elevates any place setting for just a few dollars.
 Customize it with your color and word of choice.
 Pro tip: Play around with the place topper words available so every table setting has a different decor piece.

 There’s Always Black and White

-If your style is more on the sophisticated side, try out a black and white theme.
+If your style is more on the sophisticated side, opt for a modern black and white theme.
 Pops of gold will make your style stand out even more.
 A set of black charger dinner plates add contrast to white plates stacked on top.
 Plus, the decorative edges add flair.

 Look for Eclectic Finds

 Want to ensure your Thanksgiving table is like no one else’s?
 Head to the thrift store.
 There you’ll discover eclectic items that guarantee a unique tablescape, like eclectic glassware or serveware.
 Or, head to Etsy to snag these beautiful vintage-colored goblet glasses.
 Choose from more than 20 drinking glass styles.
 It’s the next best thing to handpicking items from a thrift store.

 Channel your inner Joanna Gaines and use burlap as a table runner.
 Drape the fabric over the center of the table and tie the ends with a satin ribbon for a nice bunched detailing.
 Or cut the burlap fabric and use it as a napkin ring.
-Get creative here by wrapping your napkins in tiny burlap bows.
+Channel your inner DIYer by wrapping your napkins in tiny burlap bows.

 For contemporary Thanksgiving table decor, pick a trendy color (like millennial pink!) and use it to deck out your table.
-We love these pale pink plates, rose gold flatware and sparkling wine glasses in this place setting.
+We love incorporating pale pink plates, as well as rose gold flatware and sparkling wine glasses in this place setting.